 Now, whether we personalize or generalize reason, we all would agree that at a common level, reason refers to the rationalization of the world around us and to the ability to do so.

-This definition is as historical as it is conceptual because, before reason triumph in the world, man did not rationalize the world.
-All phenomena were attributed to gods and to spirits, or whatever elemental being one could think of.
+This definition is as historical as it is conceptual because before reason triumph in the world, man did not rationalize the world.
+All phenomena were attributed to gods and to spirits or whatever elemental being man could think of.